EisenburgerChase/edge-amazon-affiliate/README.md

 1. Clone the repository
 2. Open Microsoft Edge
 3. Go to `edge://extensions/`
+4. Set Developer Mode on
-4. Click "Load unpacked"
+5. Click "Load unpacked"
-5. Select the cloned repository
+6. Select the cloned repository
-6. Enable the extension
+7. Enable the extension

 ## Usage